-In conjunction with the DCC Labs acquisition and an additional company-wide cost savings program established in the second half of fiscal 2017, SeaChange commenced a restructuring program ("Restructuring Program"), which has allowed us to achieve approximately \$38 million in annualized cost savings since its commencement.
-The Restructuring Program resulted in aggregate charges of \$9.2 million as of January 31, 2018 in severance and other restructuring costs.
+In conjunction with the DCC Labs acquisition and an additional company-wide cost savings program established in the second half of fiscal 2017, SeaChange commenced the 2017 Restructuring Program, which has allowed us to achieve approximately \$38 million in annualized cost savings since its commencement.
+The 2017 Restructuring Program resulted in aggregate charges of \$9.2 million as of January 31, 2018 in severance and other restructuring costs.
 These charges include costs for workforce reductions, facility closings and other costs to complete the restructuring, such as legal and consulting fees.
-As of January 31, 2018, the Restructuring Program will be expensed as incurred to severance and other restructuring costs in our consolidated statements of operations and comprehensive loss in future quarters.
+As of January 31, 2018, the 2017 Restructuring Program was completed and has helped us improve operations and optimize our cost structure.